-For custom made components like the soundboard, our craftsman utilizes techniques developed over 14 years of apprenticeship under Steinway’s best soundboard man, Sam Camilleri.
+For custom made components like the soundboard, our senior soundboard craftsman, Galo Torres, utilizes techniques developed over 30 years crafting and installing soundboards at Steinway & Sons New York.
 We select the finest close-grain Alaskan Sitka Spruce from the same specialty wood supplier used by Steinway and hand taper each board from the crown to the rim, creating the perfect diaphragmatic design for each unique piano.

 As much care and attention to detail that went into the restoration goes into the final delivery of a piano as well.
 Whether across town in a truck, or overseas in the belly of a jet, our trained piano movers utilize the most advanced materials and techniques available to ensure the safe delivery of your grand or upright piano...anywhere in the world.

 The restoration is not complete until your piano is set up and ready to be played.
 No matter how short and smooth the journey, we know that subtle adjustments are going to be necessary once the piano reaches its final destination.
 That is why we send a local registered piano technician to fine-tune and complete a detailed inspection of every piano we deliver.